Cam787/samlTestApp/README.md

 Home Component: Fetches a list of IdPs from /api/idps and renders login buttons.
 Clicking a button redirects to the backend’s login endpoint.
 Admin Component: Lets administrators upload new IdP metadata and download SP metadata.
 Dashboard Component: After login, it fetches user attributes from /api/me and displays them alongside a logout button.
+Service Provider Componnent: Used for updating the Service Provider's configuration

 #### Further Improvements
 You might choose to persist IdP configurations in a database rather than in-memory.
 Enhance UI styling and add better error logging.
 Expand the SAML functionality (e.g., signing/authenticating requests/responses) if needed.
 Enjoy exploring and extending this SAML Service Provider App!
+Ability to persists a Service Providers configuration within the code, so it doesn't need to be generated each time Ability to persists a Identity Provider configuration within the code, so it doesn't need to be uploaded each time

 ---